Form 982: How to exclude canceled debt from your taxable income

 This rule applies to credit cards, business loans, mortgages, and virtually any other debt where a third party was the creditor.
 It does not apply to debts canceled as gifts or bequests, which are subject to different tax treatment.

+Five: bankruptcy discharge (complete exclusion), insolvency (excludes up to the insolvency amount), qualified principal residence debt, qualified farm debt, and qualified real property business debt.
 Congress recognized that taxing debt forgiveness can create hardship, particularly for borrowers already in financial distress.
 The cancellation of debt exclusion provisions allows qualifying taxpayers to exclude some or all canceled debt from income.

 1. Bankruptcy debt exclusion.
 Debt discharged in a Title 11 bankruptcy case is excludable from income.
 This includes Chapter 7, Chapter 11, and Chapter 13 bankruptcies.
 The exclusion is complete: all debt discharged under the bankruptcy court's order is excluded, regardless of amount.